Rocky Linux vs. CentOS: How Do They Differ?

 Gregory Kurtzer founded the Caos Linux project, which later became the CentOS Project in collaboration with Rocky McGough.
 The goal was to create a community-managed distribution of RPM-based Linux, similar to Debian for dpkg.

 After learning about Red Hat's decision to discontinue CentOS, Gregory Kurtzer announced that he would start Rocky Linux, a RHEL fork with the same goal as CentOS.
-The name Rocky Linux is a tribute to the late CentOS co-founder, Rocky McGough.
+The name Rocky Linux is a tribute to the late co-founder of CentOS, Rocky McGough.

 Support

-CentOS 7 and 8 are the final releases of CentOS Linux, and they will not be receiving updates or support.
+CentOS 7 and 8 are the final releases of CentOS Linux and will not receive updates or support.
 CentOS 7 will only receive maintenance updates until its EOL date, June 30, 2024.
 Thus, the official support for CentOS has ended, and most users have already started looking for a replacement.
 CentOS Stream is still receiving updates, but it isn't a viable replacement for a production-ready OS.

 On the other hand, CIQ, the official company behind Rocky Linux, provides commercial support while the forums are being populated as the number of users increases.
 Rocky Linux forums offer community support for any potential issues.
 Additionally, several other companies provide commercial support for Rocky Linux.